Rayman: The Animated Series: Production and release

+Rayman: The Animated Series was announced in December 1998, by UbiSoft, as the first animated show in the Rayman series, with a budget of US $7.5 million.
 According to producer François Pétavy, the series was internationally co-produced by Ubisoft's teams in France (pilot episode, design, storyboard, a scenario portion, layout and post-production), Canada (animation, set modeling, characters integration and rendering), and the United States (script).
 26 quarter-hour episodes were planned with a release during the fall of 2000.

-The series was cancelled after the fourth episode was completed, leaving a fifth episode unfinished.
-Plans to broadcast the show worldwide were also shelved.
-Destructoid reported that the reason of the show's cancellation was due to a lack of funds.

-The series was first shown at the Annecy International Animated Film Festival in 1999.
-The second episode that was shown at that festival was "No Parking", serving as a pilot episode.
+The series was first shown at the Annecy International Animated Film Festival, NATPE, and the Quebec government in 1999.
+The second episode that was shown at those festivals was "No Parking", serving as a pilot episode.
 The show had also been broadcast in Europe (France, Germany and the Netherlands) and the United States.
 It was also released on VHS in North America, and on DVD in France prior to the TV airing.

+The series was cancelled after the fourth episode was completed, leaving a fifth episode unfinished (though Midi Libre also reported the sixth episode had been in production before cancellation).
+The cancellation was made due to production issues; Destructoid and Retro Gamer reported that the reason for the show's cancellation was due to a lack of funds.
+Plans to broadcast the show worldwide were also shelved.

-Reception
+Reception and legacy

+Game Informer praised the show's 3D computer animation visuals, finding it "quite spectacular".
+Thinking that "this is the look we can expect from Rayman games on the PlayStation 2."
+The show's voice actor of Rayman, Billy West, would later voice Murfy's character in Rayman 3: Hoodlum Havoc and Rayman Legends Retold.